FroMage/redpipe/redpipe-example-wiki-keycloak-jooq/README.md

 It is using Keycloak for authentication, with the setup described below, and Jooq for database connection, using a Postgres database with the setup described below.

-You can run the example by executing the `org.vertxrs.example.wiki.keycloakJooq.Main` class and visiting the [Wiki page](http://localhost:9000/wiki), which should redirect you to a login page where you can try any of the user names described below (try `root`/`w00t` for admin access).
+You can run the example by executing the `net.redpipe.example.wiki.keycloakJooq.Main` class and visiting the [Wiki page](http://localhost:9000/wiki), which should redirect you to a login page where you can try any of the user names described below (try `root`/`w00t` for admin access).